Location - Paluma Range National Park, North Queensland, Australia

 - Secateurs for cutting vines, lantana and other vegetation.

-- Please bring an extra set of clothes to leave in the car at the bottom.
+- An extra set of clothes to leave in the car at the bottom.

 You should consider cancelling this trip if it rains in which case you could just bushwalk to the top of Jourama Falls... or relax at home, have a beer, read a book or watch Netflix like normal people do.